 Leaders in a hurry can benefit from a fast daily journal process.
-Daily journaling is the process of getting our thoughts down on paper as we prepare to face the day or review the day’s end.
+Daily journaling is getting our thoughts down on paper as we prepare to face the day or review the day’s end.

-The men’s group I attend is working through a book study, and we discussed the benefits of keeping a daily journal.
-All of us have busy schedules, and someone suggested creating a brief template to follow.
+The men’s group discussed the benefits of keeping a daily journal.
+We all have busy schedules, and someone suggested creating a brief template to follow.

-I have found that when I have a journal template to follow, I am more productive and satisfied with the result.
+I have found that I am more productive and satisfied with the result when I have a journal template to follow.

 We will look at three types of daily journals: gratitude, productivity, and feelings.
-We will discuss their respective benefits, include a personal example and a blank template for you to use.
+We will discuss their respective benefits, including a personal example and a blank template for you to use.

-The gratitude journal is the most popular and easiest journal to do daily.
-It can be done in under a minute.
+The gratitude journal is the most popular and accessible journal to do daily and can be done in under a minute.

 What it is.
 The gratitude journal usually consists of one line.
 For example, List three things I am grateful for today.